jhdithmar/writebook/app/assets/markdown/demo/06-writing.md

 ## Autosave

 Writebook automatically saves as you write so you don't have to think about saving or worry about losing your work.
 The _Save_ button in the page toolbar continually comminicates where the are unsaved changes, when it's in the process of saving, and when all changes have been saved.
-You can hit the button if you want to, but it'll save for you even if you you don't.
+You can hit the button if you want to, but it'll save for you even if you don't.

  ![autosave.gif](/u/autosave-Ssql4X.gif)